This Chapter is devoted to the all-important Christoffel symbol, an object that captures the

 as representing equations in

-are the unknowns, and let us do a simple count of equations and the unknowns.
-Since it has
+the unknown variables, and let us do a simple count of equations and unknowns.
+Since the

-three free indices , , and , the above equation represents
+above equation has three free indices , , and , it

 symbol in terms of the derivatives of the metric tensor is simply a matter of solving a linear